-K. Sean Clark, CFA, EVP Chief Investment Officer of the Adviser, has served the Fund as its Portfolio Manager since February 2021.
+K. Sean Clark, CFA, EVP Chief Investment Officer of the Adviser, is a member of the Adviser's investment committee and has served the Fund as its Portfolio Manager since February 2021.

-David J. Rights, Director of Research of the Adviser, has served the Fund as its Portfolio Manager since February 2021.
+David J. Rights, Director of Research of the Adviser, is a member of the Adviser's investment committee and has served the Fund as its Portfolio Manager since February 2021.

-Jonathan Fiebach, SVP, Head of Cross Asset Management, Head of Fixed Income, has served the Fund as its Portfolio Manager since February 2021.
+Jonathan Fiebach, SVP, Head of Cross Asset Management, Head of Fixed Income, is a member of the Adviser's investment committee and has served the Fund as its Portfolio Manager since February 2021.